manav-ray/shortest-path-finder/README.md

 Published at: https://manav-ray.github.io/shortest-path-finder/

-Currently has breadth first search and capability to generate random maze; more to come soon.
+Currently has breadth first search and capability to generate random maze.
+Also, depth first search without walls; more to come soon.

 ## Instructions
 * Click on a node once to make it a start node (green)